autocrossblog/autocrossblog.github.io/_posts/2010-01-23-and-so-it-begins-project350zcom-now-has-a-project.md

 permalink: and-so-it-begins-project350zcom-now-has-a-project
 image:
 categories: [ 350z ]
+description: "Explore the journey of trading a faulty Projectquattro.com for a 2004 Nissan 350Z Enthusiast, its features, comparisons with a 2003 model, and future..."
 ---

 So begins the latest project, Projectquattro.com has been disposed of, after the incident a few weeks ago, where it took out a light pole, it was time for the car to go.
 I ended up not getting
     it repaired, it was actually going to cost just less than we originally paid for it, so instead, we traded it in tonight!